 Marketing & market entry costs

 Your export budget should cover all costs of marketing your products or services abroad, including the costs of market entry.
 Specific costs include:

 - Hiring competent staff member(s) for the export business

 - Visit(s) to your targeted export destination(s)

-There are different payment methods available to buyers and sellers.
+There are different payment methods available in international trade.
 The main options are:

 - Documentary credit (e.g. Letter of Credit)